The Gospel in Brief: Influence

 Austrian-British philosopher Ludwig Wittgenstein was profoundly influenced by The Gospel in Brief, which he described as a "magnificent work."
 After stumbling upon the book in a Polish bookstore, Wittgenstein carried the book around with him "constantly, like a talisman."
 He took the book with him into World War I, recommending it to fellow soldiers.
-Wittgenstein's enthusiasm about the book during this period was so great that he became known as the "man with the Gospels" among the soldiers.
+Wittgenstein's enthusiasm about the book during this period was so great that he became known among the soldiers as the "man with the Gospels".
 In a letter to Ludwig von Ficker, Wittgenstein wrote: "Are you acquainted with Tolstoy's The Gospel in Brief?
 At its time, this book virtually kept me alive...
 If you are not acquainted with it, then you cannot imagine what an effect it can have upon a person."Some modern scholars even hypothesize that the 12-part organization of The Gospel in Brief influenced the numbering layout of Wittgenstein's landmark philosophical work, the Tractatus Logico-Philosophicus.